kyma-project/telemetry-manager/README.md

 ### MackBook M1 users

-For some MacBook M1 users, some parts of the scripts may not work and they might see an error message like the following:
+For MacBook M1 users, some parts of the scripts may not work and they might see an error message like the following:
 `Error: unsupported platform OS_TYPE: Darwin, OS_ARCH: arm64; to mitigate this problem set variable KYMA with the absolute path to kyma-cli binary compatible with your operating system and architecture.
 Stop.`

 That's because Kyma CLI is not released for Apple Silicon users.